gradient-pulse/phi-mesh/experiments/pre_metric_extensions/README.md

 Recent work in the benchmark area exposed a recurring pattern:

-- local instructions were often satisfied,
+- local instructions were often satisfied
-- but whole-object coherence repeatedly failed,
+- but whole-object coherence repeatedly failed
-- stale remnants survived,
+- stale remnants survived
-- duplication reappeared,
+- duplication reappeared
-- and patch-style repair often replaced neither the object nor its morphology.
+- and patch-style repair often replaced neither the object nor its morphology

 That pattern suggested a broader distinction between: